hackoregon/gatsby-starter-default/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby | Hack Oregon default starter
+  Gatsby | Hack Oregon Default Starter
 </h1>

 Kick off your Hack Oregon project with this default boilerplate.
 This starter ships with the main Gatsby configuration files (sprinkled with some Hack O magic) you might need to get up and running blazing fast with the blazing fast app generator for React.